Mostafa-Abbasi/HyperTAG/README.md

 ## Installation

-To run the HyperTAG bot on your machine, follow these steps:
+To set up HyperTAG for the first time, follow the steps below.
+If you are upgrading from a previous version, please refer to the [**Upgrade Guide**](docs/Upgrading-to-a-newer-version.md) for detailed instructions on updating your instance safely.

 1. **Clone the repository**: